mdn/kuma/docs/wheels.rst

     invoke build --only=travis

-After that you should have a directory called ``wheelhouse`` with some tar.xz files.
+After that you should have a directory called ``wheelhouse`` with some tar.gz files.
 After that you want to upload them to the Amazon S3 bucket by running::

     invoke upload